 Steps to Forming an Arizona LLC

 Step 1.
-Name Requirements
+Naming Requirements

 Step 2.
-Choose a Statutory Agent
+Choosing a Statutory Agent

 Check out our article on LLC Statutory Agents for more details.

 Step 3.
-File the Articles of Organization
+Filing the Articles of Organization

-While we don’t discourage having an attorney, filing for an LLC can be done by most people, but you can save considerable money over an attorney and make sure everything is filed correctly by using a formation service such as LegalZoom.
+While we don’t discourage having an attorney, LLC formation can be done by most people, but you can save considerable money over an attorney and make sure everything is filed correctly by using a formation service such as LegalZoom.

-Step 4.
-Create an Operating Agreement

 Step 5.
+Creating an Operating Agreement

-Get an EIN
+Step 6.
+Obtain an EIN

-What is an EIN?
-The Employer Identification Number (EIN), or Federal Tax Identification Number (FEIN), is used to identify a business entity.
+The Employer Identification Number (EIN), or Federal Employer Identification Number (FEIN), is used to identify a business entity.
 It is essentially a social security number for the company.